-By the end of 2000, the revenue-to-GDP ratio had risen to almost 32%, compared with 27.6% at year-end 1990, largely due to government's emphasis on discretionary changes rather than the natural responsiveness of the tax system to real GDP growth.
+By the end of 2000, the revenue-to-GDP ratio had risen to almost 32 per cent, compared with 27.6 per cent at year-end 1990, largely due to government's emphasis on discretionary changes rather than the natural responsiveness of the tax system to real GDP growth.
 In a recent study, the overall tax elasticity for the period 1977 to 1999 was estimated to be 0.88, compared to a tax buoyancy of about 1.29 (see Skeete, 2001).
 This suggests that the Barbadian tax system during this period was relatively inelastic, and that government was forced to rely on frequent discretionary changes for revenue to keep up with GDP growth.

-Evolution of Reforms to the tax System
+Evolution of Reforms to the Tax System

-Between 1971-80, taxation policy initially focussed more on the government's role to facilitate economic growth and increase employment than on income distribution.
+Over the period 1971-1980, taxation policy initially focussed more on the government's role to facilitate economic growth and increase employment than on income distribution.
 Heavy reliance was placed on the direct mode of taxation and, while the income tax system was highly progressive, the threshold of income tax incidence was quite low.
-From 1980, onwards government fiscal policy was directed more towards expenditure taxation rather than income taxation.
+From 1980 onwards, government fiscal policy was directed more towards expenditure taxation rather than income taxation.
 The highly progressive direct tax system began to be dismantled.

-A new tax rate structure was introduced and there were sizeable reductions in personal income tax liabilities, as the top marginal rate was lowered from 70% to 65% by 1985.
+A new tax rate structure was introduced and there were sizeable reductions in personal income tax liabilities, as the top marginal rate was lowered from 70 per cent to 65 per cent by 1985.
 In 1986, further revisions were made to the direct tax system.
-The top marginal rate was lowered to 50% and personal allowances were raised from \$13,000 to \$15,000 in addition to the existing standard deductions for full mortgage interest payments and life insurance premiums.
-Also, from 1980 onwards, the scope of consumption taxes was gradually widened and by the end of 1990, the ratio of indirect tax to overall tax revenue averaged 56%, almost nine percentage points above the ratio in the previous decade The emphasis on expenditure taxation continued into the decade ending in 2000, a period marked by important reforms in the taxation system.
+The top marginal rate was lowered to 50 per cent and personal allowances were raised from \$13,000 to \$15,000 in addition to the existing standard deductions for full mortgage interest payments and life insurance premiums.
+Also, from 1980 onwards, the scope of consumption taxes was gradually widened and by the end of 1990, the ratio of indirect tax to overall tax revenue averaged 56 per cent, almost nine percentage points above the ratio in the previous decade The emphasis on expenditure taxation continued into the decade ending in 2000, a period marked by important reforms in the taxation system.